GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+> ### Conceptual integrity is the most important consideration in system design.
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts